marvinroger/arduino-shutters/README.md

 Setup the shutters.
 Must be called once in `setup()`.
 Return: read below.

-**Each boot**: Set `pin_move` and `pin_direction` to `OUTPUT`.

 **First boot**: Initialize the EEPROM and put the shutters at their minimum position.
 This will be blocking for `time_full_course` seconds.
 Return true.

 **Subsequent boots**: If the Arduino was powered off while the shutters were not moving, nothing is done because the current state of the shutters is known and false is returned.
-Else, it will put the shutters at their minimum position so the level will be known again (being 0%), blocking for a maximum of `time_full_course` seconds and true will be returned.
+Else, it will put the shutters at their minimum position so the level will be known again (being 0%), blocking for `time_full_course` seconds and true will be returned.

 #### void .loop ()